 The FDA has put in place restrictions to prevent the spread of BSE, and certain foreign governments have also restricted exports of beef and beef products from the United States following the detection of BSE in the United States in December 2003.
-The OIE characterizes the United States' current BSE status as one of "negligible risk," an important step for regaining access to export markets for U.S. MBM.
-We do not expect trade issues related to BSE to have a material impact on our business, financial condition or results of operations.
-However, continued concern about BSE in the United States, and other countries in which we operate now or in the future, may result in additional regulatory and market related challenges that may affect our operations or increase our operating costs.
+The fifth and most recent case of BSE was reported in an eleven-year-old cow on July 18, 2017.
+This was the first such case of BSE since the World Organization for Animal Health (the "OIE") characterized the United States' BSE status as one of "negligible risk" in 2013.
+This latest case and the previous three cases were the atypical or sporadic form of BSE, which is not spread via feed and, therefore, should not affect the "negligible BSE risk" status of the U.S. Continued concern about BSE in the United States, and other countries in which we operate now or in the future, may result in additional regulatory and market related challenges that may affect our operations or increase our operating costs.